-All have dark points on the body, darker tail and mane.
-The grulla color and the duns must have a dark dorsal stripe down their back.
-A clear Buckskin color in the hairs at the base of the tail and the mane, giving a frosted appearance, is quite acceptable, as are most eye colors and white spots on the face of the horse .
-White spots on the legs should not exceed the knees or hock joint.
+All have dark points on the body, darker tail, and mane.
+The Grulla color and the duns must have a dark dorsal stripe down their back.
+A clear Buckskin color in the hairs at the base of the tail and the mane, giving a frosted appearance, is quite acceptable, as are most eye colors and white spots on the face of the horse.
+White spots on the legs should not exceed the knees or hock joints.
 Zebra stripes on the legs may also be present.

 7. Caspian Horse

 The Caspian horse originated in the Caspian mountain in Iran.
 Thought to have been extinct for centuries, the Caspian Miniature Horse was rediscovered in 1965 in a village in northern Iran.
 Since then the Caspian studs have been established in several countries including Australia and the USA.
 Despite the establishment of the breeding programs, however, it is believed that there are less than 300 purebreds in existence.